Updated: August 6, 2018

 The procurement of future exascale-class supercomputers for the DOE-SC and NNSA laboratories will be handled under the same base facility programs in place today, a process familiar to most HPC system and software suppliers.
 Prior to the procurement phase, the ECP team will help to establish the design, performance and implementation requirements of these future systems.
 ECP will play a key role in determining the requirements for hardware, software, applications, and facilities that will be reflected in the exascale Request for Proposal (RFP) documents.

+Today, the ECP includes ~ 1,000 researchers, scientists, vendor participants and project management experts in support of the project’s key research focus areas: Application Development, Software Technology, and Hardware and Integration.
 The ECP will also play a key role in helping to drive new training programs throughout the US HPC ecosystem to prepare application developers, researchers and scientists to take full advantage of future generation exascale environments.

 The elements of co-design that impact hardware and software development, a major effort on enhancing application readiness, and an expansive HPC user training effort are critical aspects of what the ECP will contribute to bringing the US to the forefront of the exascale computing era.